|Forgotten Voice - The voice of homeless people, formerly

 certificates, identification, health cards, and

 housing.
-Gail still faces a year and a half in jail and
+In 2006, Gail faced a year and a half in jail and

 three thousand dollars in fines for sharing food with

 indigent people in a city "public" park without a permit

 that is unattainable.
 The American Civil Liberties Union of Nevada filed a lawsuit, Sacco v.
 City of Las Vegas, and subsequently, in 2010 a non-monetary settlement was reached with the City of Las Vegas passing new rules about the treatment of homeless people in city parks.

 I was born in Carlin, Nevada January 8, 1940.
 I have been a farmer,

 soldier, bartender, day laborer, apartment handyman, and apartment manager.

 I am a anti-war, liberal, Coffee Party leader, and co-founder of the Bungalow Club.